sadab-halim/AWS-Certified-Cloud-Practitioner/README.md

 your AWS resources

 # AWS Launch Wizard
-- Easily size, configure, and deploy third-party applications on AWS
+- Easily size, configure, and *deploy third-party applications* on AWS
-- Launch Wizard estimates the cost of the deployment, lets you modify your resources, and then view the updated cost assessment.
+- Launch Wizard estimates the *cost of the deployment*, lets you *modify your resources*, and then *view the updated cost assessment*.
-- It also creates custom AWS CloudFormation templates, which you can reuse and customize for subsequent deployments.
+- It also *creates custom AWS CloudFormation templates*, which you can *reuse* and *customize* for subsequent deployments.

-# AWS License Manager
-- Track and manage software licenses across multiple AWS Regions

-# AWS Management Console
-- Web-based user interface comprising multiple AWS service consoles

 # AWS Organizations
 - Global Service